 As an Italian lawyer and consultant, Giulia performs research and fieldwork in areas affected by European and Italian policies for the readmission of foreign citizens and border control, in Italy and outside.

 Elton is a Brazilian lawyer specialised in international legal studies in Padua and Trento (Italy), and at the Federal University of Santa Catarina (Brazil) where he teaches International law.
 His practice is located in Joinville (SC, Brazil) and serves thousands individuals and families of Italian origin by offering convenient rates on agreement with professional translators and notary public.

 Elton has a long experience in advocating the rights of Italian emigrants in Brazil.
-He spearheaded the Youth movement of Italian (Trentino) emigrants and currently serves as the legal representative of Italian local government of Trentino in Brazil (Consultore della Provincia Autonoma di Trento).
+During his earlier years he spearheaded the Youth movement of Italian (Trentino) emigrants and served as the legal representative of Italian local government of Trentino in Brazil until 2018 (Consultore della Provincia Autonoma di Trento).